Adib-Habbou/french-rap-lyrics-generator/README.md

 * Building a bidirectional LSTM model that learns how to generate a verse given one or two sentences

-You can find my article on  LSTM networks just here: [La Revue IA article](https://larevueia.fr/quest-ce-quun-reseau-lstm/)!
+You can find my article on  LSTM networks just here: [La Revue IA LSTM article](https://larevueia.fr/quest-ce-quun-reseau-lstm/)!

 ![](https://github.com/Adib-Habbou/portfolio/blob/main/images/Robot%20Rapper%201.png)